 Everything we do is based upon Christian Values and we follow the Church of England's syllabus "Values for Life".
-Alongside this we merge the SEAL curriculum and have a two year rolling programme that has been developed with both the previous Curate in Charge Reverend Pat Gray and Hollins Green St Helens CE Primary School.
+Alongside this we merge some elements of the SEAL curriculum and have a two year rolling programme.
 We are exploring other diocesan recommendations for worship.